- Printer friendly version of the 2023-24 Elementary Code of Conduct

 Effective September 1, 2016, students entering grades 7 and 12 in (NYS) must be vaccinated against meningococcal disease in accordance with ACIP recommendations.

-Public Health Law Section 2164 provides medical and religious exemptions to immunization.
+Public Health Law Section 2164 provides medical exemptions to immunization.
+A medical exemption form must be completed annually.

 Full details on school immunization requirements are available at New York State Immunization Requirements for School Entrance/Attendance.

-State Education Law requires that students have a physical exam when they enter the school district and when they enter grades 2, 4, 7, and 10.
+New York State Education Department (NYSED) requires a physical for new entrants and students in Pre-K or K, 1, 3, 5, 7, 9 and 11; annually for interscholastic sports; working papers as needed; or as required by the Committee on Special Education (CSE) or Committee on Pre-School Special Education (CPSE).
 Physicals can be dated up to one year prior to the first day of school to be valid and must be submitted with thin the first 30 days of the school year.
-Physical forms are available from the school nurse and on the S-G website www.scotiaglenvilleschools.org click on Health/Nurses for their medical provider to fill out.
+Physical forms are available from the school nurse and on the S-G website www.scotiaglenvilleschools.org click on “District Services” then scroll down and click on “Health/Nurse Offices” for their medical provider to fill out.
 If a completed physical form is not received by the school nurse within 30 days of the start of school in which it is required, the school nurse will contact the parent/guardian.
 If you are unable to provide a physical exam you will be notified of the school physician’s visit for school physicals.